goal:

 Managing Medication Withdrawal

 When a medication is removed, it’s common to hit a rough patch.
 Your child’s sleep can get disrupted as the medication is removed.
-Follow the steps described in the parent guide chapter to manage this transition.
+Follow the steps described above and be sure to speak with your child’s pediatric care provider.